cateroxl/Learning-Tracker/Study Log.md

 ### DECEMBER

+**02 Dec**

+Finally able to install pijul with the help of the author.
+He's very patient and kind.
+Also installed the prerequisites of swi-prolog.
+I finished reading two stars of Advent of Haskell.
+And then solved the second puzzle of Day 1 of AoC 2020.

 **01 Dec**

 Still in the process of installing Pijul.
 Solved first puzzle of Day 1 of AoC 2020.